rogersentongo/Bulls-and-Cows-Game/README.md

 Change the Application properties to load the database from your local version of MYSQL Workbench

-RULES OF THE GAME:
+# RULES OF THE GAME:
 In each game a four digit number is generated where each digit is not the same.
 A player can play for several rounds.
 In each round the player guesses the correct digit in the correct position.
 A partial match is when the player guesses the correct digit but in the wrong position.
 Once a number is guessed with all exact matches, the player wins the game.

 Results are returned as "e:0:p:0" where e stands for exact matches and p stands for partial matches.

-How to Run the Application:
+# HOW TO PLAY THE GAME:

 The application uses REST endpoints to play the game: